 Aim/rationale:

 The materials described in this permit are requested for export to undergo chemical analysis as a component of a doctoral project entitled: “Stuck like glue: Assessing variability in hafting adhesives during the southern African Later Stone Age” based at the Research Laboratory for Archaeology and the History of Art at the University of Oxford.
-The primary aim of this research is to identify the organic composition of hafting adhesives, or mastic, from stone tools from a number of Later Stone Age site located in a variety of geographies and ecologies.
-In this manner, the analyst wishes to identify whether the composition of adhesives were variable or stable, spatially, temporally, and geographically during the Later Stone Age of the Holocene. ollections at Melkhoutboom Cave were selected for this doctoral study due to the relatively high frequency of mastic trace identified on stone tools from excavations in 1930 (Hewitt, 1931), 1967, and 1969 (Deacon, 1976).
+The primary aim of this research is to identify the organic composition of hafting adhesives, or mastic, from stone tools from a number of Later Stone Age sites located in a variety of geographies and ecologies.
+In this manner, the analyst wishes to identify whether the composition of adhesives were variable or stable, spatially, temporally, and geographically during the Later Stone Age of the Holocene.
+Collections at Melkhoutboom Cave were selected for this doctoral study due to the relatively high frequency of mastic trace identified on stone tools from excavations in 1930 (Hewitt, 1931), 1967, and 1969 (Deacon, 1976).
 The site of Melkhoutboom boasts long cultural sequences spanning the microlithic (Robberg and Wilton), and non-microlithic (Oakhurst) traditions (Lombard et al., 2012) with descriptions of mastic trace noted on many formal tool typologies.
 It is also ideally situated in the Thicket Biome, unlike the other sites selected for this doctoral project.

 Methodology (short):